STATE OF GENEVA

 “With this robot, the State of Geneva wanted to reach a younger audience, offering them an innovative solution via a channel that they use every day: chat.
 Facebook Messenger was chosen due to its frequency of use and chatbot-friendliness”, says Alexi Gérôme, UX Consultant at Telono.

 “We had tight deadlines due to the fixed election dates and had to deal with several technological constraints to create Landmanbot.
 Plus, just as we were developing the bot, the Facebook-Cambridge Analytica scandal blew up.
 So, Facebook stopped all the chatbot login approval procedures.
 The State of Geneva had submitted the bot developed by Olivier Leclère before the affair came to light, but not for the Oracle platform.
 This meant we had to implement an interface connecting the robot to the Oracle platform, so that it could easily communicate with Facebook Messenger”, explains Gilles Barthelet.

-SQLI's teams designed a Node JS API to extract, handle, and deliver data, as well as a connector to connect the State of Geneva's backend and API.
-Oracle Europe's Chatbot development engineers aided SQLI.
+To do so, SQLI’s teams set up and managed the infrastructure, built a Node JS API to extract, handle and send data, and created a connector to link the State of Geneva’s backend and API.
+SQLI was assisted by Oracle Europe’s Chatbot development engineers.

 “You need to take the challenges of the bot into account: i.e. provide technology that can be used by anyone and everyone.
 This requires a well-trained robot and excellent conversation design”, underlines Guillaume Gravey, SQLI Digital Workplace Consultant.